Edveika/15-Puzzle-cli/README.md

 3. Run the .exe

 NOTE: this game was coded on Windows, console clearing will not work on linux, you have to change this [line](https://github.com/Edveika/15-Puzzle-cli/blob/f4f08b4a525bd3acef7d3a1049fb8c5eebc60f39/15%20Puzzle-cli/Src/Game/Game.cpp#L38C2-L38C16) to clear instead of cls

-## How to Play

-- Use the keyboard keys `w`, `a`, `s`, and `d` to slide tiles in the up, left, down, and right directions, respectively.
-- The goal is to arrange the tiles in ascending numerical order, with the empty space at the bottom-right corner.

 ## License